Kahler-Einstein metrics with edge singularities: Linear analysis

 The edge calculus $\Psi^*_e(X)$ is a space of pseudodifferential operators on $X$, elements of which have degeneracies at $\del X$ similar to the ones exhibited by differential edge operators as in \eqref{exeo}.
-We use $X$ systematically now rather than $M$ since it is important that we work on a manifold with boundary.
-This space of operators is large enough to contain not only all differential edge operators $A$, but also parametrices and generalized inverses for $A$, provided $A$ is elliptic in this category, and also for incomplete elliptic edge operators like $L = r^{-2}A$.
-The term `calculus' is used to indicate that $\Psi^*_e(X)$ is almost closed under composition, with the caveat that not every pair of elements may be composed due to growth properties of Schwartz kernels in the incoming and outgoing variables which prevent the corresponding integrals from converging.
+We use $X$ systematically now rather than $M$ since it is more natural for the descriptions below to work on a manifold with boundary.
+This space of operators is large enough to contain not only all differential edge operators $A$, but also parametrices and generalized inverses for the elliptic operators in this category, as well as for incomplete elliptic edge operators like $L = r^{-2}A$.
+The term `calculus' (rather than algebra) is used to indicate that $\Psi^*_e(X)$ is almost closed under composition, with the caveat that not every pair of elements may be composed due to growth properties of Schwartz kernels in the incoming and outgoing variables which prevent the corresponding integrals from converging.

-An element $B \in \Psi^*_e(X)$ is characterized by the regularity properties of its Schwartz kernel $B(z,z')$ as a distribution on $X \times X$; the superscript $*$ is a placeholder for a set of indices which indicate the singularity structure of this distribution in various regimes.
-By definition, any such $B(z,z')$ is the pushforward of a distribution $K_B$ defined on a space $X^2_e$, called the edge double space, which is a resolution of $X^2$ obtained by performing a (real) blow-up of the fiber diagonal of $\del X^2$.
-This distribution $K_B$ has a standard pseudodifferential singularity along the lifted diagonal (by which we mean a polyhomogeneous expansion in powers of the distance to this submanifold), as well as polyhomogeneous expansions at all boundary hypersurfaces of $X^2_e$. and product-type expansions at the higher codimension corners.
+An element $B \in \Psi^*_e(X)$ is characterized by specific regularity properties of its Schwartz kernel $B(z,z')$ as a distribution on $X \times X = X^2$; the superscript $*$ is a placeholder for a set of indices which indicate the singularity structure of this distribution in various geometric regimes in $X^2$.
+By definition, any such $B(z,z')$ is the pushforward of a distribution $K_B$ defined on a space $X^2_e$, called the edge double space, which is a resolution of $X^2$ obtained by performing a (real) blow-up of the fiber diagonal (defined below) of $(\del X)^2$.
+This distribution $K_B$ has a standard pseudodifferential singularity along the lifted diagonal (by which we mean a polyhomogeneous expansion in powers of the distance to this submanifold), as well as polyhomogeneous expansions at all boundary hypersurfaces of $X^2_e$, and product-type expansions at the higher codimension corners.
 We have defined polyhomogeneity on manifolds with boundary earlier, and will extend this to manifolds with corners below.
-The detailed notation $B \in \Psi^{m, k, E_{\rf}, E_{\lf}}_e(X)$ records the pseudodifferential order $m$ along the diagonal and and the exponent sets in the expansions at the various boundary faces.
-We explain this in more detail now.
+The detailed notation $B \in \Psi^{m, k, E_{\rf}, E_{\lf}}_e(X)$ records the pseudodifferential order $m$ along the diagonal and the exponent sets in the expansions at the various boundary faces.
+We explain this in more detail now, but all of this is described fully in \cite[Sections 2-3]{Ma1}.